-- (1) A person must provide all reasonable means in that person's power to facilitate an inspection under this Part. - (2) A person must not - (a) hinder, obstruct, molest or interfere with, or attempt to hinder, obstruct, molest or interfere with, an officer in the exercise of a power or the performance of a function or duty under this Part or the regulations, - (b) knowingly provide an officer with false information, or refuse to provide information required by an officer in the exercise of the officer's powers or performance of the officer's functions or duties under this Part or the regulations, or - (c) interfere with any monitoring equipment or device in a workplace placed or ordered to be placed there by the Board. - 6.
-The employer violated a stop work order (section 191 of the Act) or stop use order (section 190 of the Act); or - Section 190 gives WorkSafeBC the authority to order equipment out of service.
-Section 191 gives WorkSafeBC the authority to order work to stop at all or part of a workplace, or at multiple workplaces. - 7.
-WorkSafeBC considers that the circumstances warrant a penalty.
+- (1) A person must provide all reasonable means in that person's power to facilitate an inspection under the OHS provisions. - (2) A person must not do any of the following: - (a) hinder, obstruct, molest or interfere with, or attempt to hinder, obstruct, molest or interfere with, an officer in the exercise of a power or the performance of a duty or function under the OHS provisions or the regulations; - (b) knowingly provide an officer with false information, or neglect or refuse to provide information required by an officer in the exercise of the officer's powers or performance of the officer's duties or functions under the OHS provisions or the regulations; - (c) interfere with any monitoring equipment or device in a workplace placed or ordered to be placed there by the Board. - 6.
+The employer violated a stop work order (section 90 or 91 of the Act) or stop use order (section 89 of the Act); or

+Section 89 gives WorkSafeBC the authority to order equipment out of service.
+Section 90 gives WorkSafeBC the authority to order work to stop at all or part of a workplace.
+Section 91 gives WorkSafeBC the authority to order work to stop at multiple workplaces.

+7. WorkSafeBC considers that the circumstances warrant a penalty.